publiccodenet/brand/name/readme.md

 # Name

-The name of the organisation is: **Foundation For Public Code**.
+The name of the organisation is: **Foundation for Public Code**.

-In sentences it can be mentioned as: **the Foundation For Public Code**.
+In sentences it can be mentioned as: **the Foundation for Public Code**.

 The name is always written with a first capital on every word as to signify every word is meaningful and important.